chaos-mesh/chaos-mesh/README.md

 > **Note:**
 >
-> If Chaos Dashboard wasn't installed in your Chaos Mesh in your earlier, you need to install it by upgrading Chaos Mesh:
+> If Chaos Dashboard was not installed in your earlier deployment, you need to install it by upgrading Chaos Mesh:
 >
 > ```helm upgrade chaos-mesh helm/chaos-mesh --namespace=chaos-testing --set dashboard.create=true```